OjeWilliams/WindowFunctions/codes/Over.md

 ```
 SELECT name, SUM(weight) OVER (ORDER BY weight DESC ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS runnning_total_weight
 FROM cats ;

+OR
+--Using Window Clause

+SELECT name, SUM(weight) OVER horsey AS running_total_weight
+FROM cats
+WINDOW horsey AS ( ORDER BY weight DESC ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) ;
 ```